codio/knowledge/source/instructors/setupcourses/add-remove-students.rst

     .. image:: /img/manage_classes/addstudents.png
        :alt: Add Students

-    - Copy the multi-word token and send to your students.
-Instruct your students to go to https://codio.com/p/join-class or click the **Join Course** button on our main website.
-They should enter the token and register their Codio account.
+   - Copy the multi-word token and send it to your students.
+Ask them to go to `Join Course <https://codio.com/p/join-class>`_ on the Codio website, enter the token, and then sign in or create a Codio account.

    - Copy the URL and send to your students.
 Instruct them to simply click the URL and register their Codio account.

    ..
-Note:: We would recommend the Student Invite URL option as all the students need to do is enter that URL into their browser to join the correct course in your organization.
+Note:: We recommend the Student Invite URL option because students can simply open the URL to join the correct course in your organization.

    The students who have been added are displayed on the **Students** page for the course.